-If you have not worked for a long time, then you should be prepared to be asked about it in the interview.
-In creative industries there is also the possibility of attracting attention through a particularly creative curriculum vitae.
+If you haven't worked for a long time, you should be prepared to be asked about it in the interview.
+In creative industries there is also the opportunity to attract attention with a particularly creative résumé.

 M like portfolio

-A written application belongs in a suitable folder.
-But beware, read the job ad exactly!
-Mostly the ad describes how to apply.
-Authorities usually want a classic portfolio, while the private sector offers a job application eMail prefers.
+A written application belongs in a suitable portfolio.
+But be careful, read the job advertisement carefully!
+The advertisement usually describes how to apply.
+Authorities usually want a classic portfolio, while the free one Economy an application by eMail prefers.

 O how outfit or what do I prefer to talk about?